Lindsay-Lab/lindsay-lab.github.io/teaching/index.md

 # <i class="fas fa-tools"></i>Teaching

 I usually teach Data Literacy for Psychology (PSYCH-UA 8) in the Fall and Machine Learning for Climate Change (DS-UA 301) in the Spring.
-As of Spring 2024, I also teach a graduate course on nueral network models of the mind and brain.
+As of Spring 2025, I also teach (with Marcelo Mattar) a graduate course on nueral network models of the mind and brain.

 # Course Materials
 ## Machine Learning for Climate Change (Spring 2025)